nielsvm/purge/README.md

 ------------------------------------------------------------------------------

 The Purge module for Drupal 8 enables invalidation of content from external caches, reverse proxies and CDN platforms.
-The technology agnostic plugin architecture enables different server configurations, use cases, enforces a separation of concerns and can be seen as **middleware** solution.
+The technology-agnostic plugin architecture allows for different server configurations and use cases.
+Last but not least, it enforces a separation of concerns and can be seen as a **middleware** solution.

 Terminology overview
 ------------------------------------------------------------------------------

 #### Queuer
-With Purge, end users can manually invalidate a page with a Drush command or theoretically even with the convenience of a "clear this page"-button.
-Caches are however meant to be transparent to end users and to only invalidate when something actually changed - and thus requires external caches also to be transparent.
+With Purge, end users can manually invalidate a page with a Drush command or, theoretically, via a "clear this page" button in the GUI.
+Caches are however meant to be transparent to end users and to only be invalidated when something actually changed - and thus requires external caches to also be transparent.

-When editing content of any sort, Drupal will transparently invalidate cached pages in Drupal's own **anonymous page cache** and does this efficiently.
-When Drupal renders a page, it lists all the things on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
-This allows all cached pages that show ``node:1`` on them, to be invalidated, when that node changed.
+When editing content of any kind, Drupal will transparently and efficiently invalidate cached pages in Drupal's own **anonymous page cache**.
+When Drupal renders a page, it lists all the elements on the page in a special HTTP response header named ``X-Drupal-Cache-Tags``.
+This allows all cached pages with the ``node:1`` Cache-Tag in their headers to be invalidated, when that particular node (node/1) is changed.

 Purge ships with the ``CacheTagsQueuer`` enabled by default.
-So when Drupal clears things from its own page cache, Purge will add a purgeable to the queue causing the external page also to be invalidated.
+This is the mechanism which puts core's invalidated Cache-Tags into Purge's queue.
+So, when Drupal clears elements from its own page cache, Purge will add a _purgeable_ item to the queue, causing the external page to also be invalidated.

 #### Queue
 Queueing is an inevitable and important part of Purge as it makes cache invalidation resilient, stable and accurate.
-Some reverse cache systems can clear thousands of items under a second, yet others - for instance CDN's - can demand multi-step purges that can easily take up 30 minnutes.
+Certain reverse cache systems can clear thousands of items under a second, yet others - for instance CDNs - can demand multi-step purges that can easily take up 30 minutes.
 Although the queue can technically be left out of the process entirely, it will be required in the majority of use cases.

 #### Purgeables
-Purgeables are little value objects that **decribe and track invalidations** on one or more external caching systems within the Purge pipeline.
+Purgeables are small value objects that **decribe and track invalidations** on one or more external caching systems within the Purge pipeline.
 These objects float freely between **queue** and **purgers** but can also be created on the fly and in third-party code.

 ##### Purgeable types
-To properly allow purgers and external cache systems to invalidate content, it has to be crystal clear what *thing* needs to be *purged*.
+To properly allow purgers and external cache systems to invalidate content, it has to be crystal clear what *element* needs to be *purged*.
 Although not every purger supports every type, the most important one is ``tag`` since Drupal's own architecture and anonymous page cache is cleared using the same concept.